NormalVR/Normcore-Documentation/docs/guides/network-profiler.md

     }
 }
 ```

-You can find the complete script in the sample project.
+We drop that in and we can see in the profiler that the bandwidth usage stops increasing after we reach 50 basketballs.

-After reusing instances, you should see less data being sent and a more stable network traffic graph.
-The following video uses the **Optimized Scene** scene from the [sample project](#sample-project).
+This video uses the **Optimized Scene** scene from the [sample project](#sample-project) and shows the results of the optimized code:

 <video width="100%" controls><source src={profilePooledInstances} /></video>

-By leveraging Normcore's network profiler and techniques such as instance pooling, you can effectively diagnose and resolve bandwidth issues for a more efficient and performant application.

 Looking to learn more about Normcore?
 Check out our guides on synchronizing custom data and networked physics: